qubelka/book-forum/README.md

 #### Adding a new thread

-After singing in choose one of the topics to add a new thread.
+After signing in choose one of the topics to add a new thread.
 There are 4 predefined topics:
 Bestsellers, New Releases, What Should I Read Next? and Authors.
 Only admin can modify the list of topics.
 More on modifying the topics in [admin mode](#admin-mode).